-- 5.40 The general manager is entitled to attend, but not to vote at, a meeting of the Council or a meeting of a committee of the Council of which all of the members are Councillors.
+- The general manager is entitled to attend, but not to vote at, a meeting of the Council or a meeting of a committee of the Council of which all of the members are Councillors.
 Note: Clause 5.40 reflects section 376(1) of the Act. - The general manager is entitled to attend a meeting of any other committee of the Council and may, if a member of the committee, exercise a vote.

-Note: Clause 5.41 reflects section 376(2) of the Act. - The general manager may be excluded from a meeting of the Council or a committee while the Council or committee deals with a matter relating to the standard of performance of the general manager or the terms of employment of the general manager. - Note: Clause 5.42 reflects section 376(3) of the Act. - 5.43 The attendance of other Council staff at a meeting, (other than as members of the public) shall be with the approval of the general manager. - The general manager and other council staff may attend meetings of the council and committees of the council by audio-visual-link.
+5.42 The general manager may be excluded from a meeting of the Council or a committee while the Council or committee deals with a matter relating to the standard of performance of the general manager or the terms of employment of the general manager.

+- 5.43 The attendance of other Council staff at a meeting, (other than as members of the public) shall be with the approval of the general manager. - 5.44 The general manager and other council staff may attend meetings of the council and committees of the council by audio-visual-link.
 Attendance by council staff at meetings by audio-visual link (other than as members of the public) shall be with the approval of the general manager.